kojikawrites/kojikawrites.github.io/docs/about.md

 enhances her creative projects but also contributes to making the world of gaming and literature more welcoming and accommodating for everyone.

-Kojika is a skilled writer and story-teller, and is currently learning Python so that she doesn't have to keep asking hiive to write programs for her.
+Kojika is a skilled writer and story-teller, and is currently learning Python and Web Programming so that she doesn't have to keep asking hiive to write programs for her.

 Her avatar is far closer to her real-life appearance than hiive's.
 We'll take it.